Atomox/ExampleCode/Tutorials/docker.readme.md

 Some things to note:

 The `nginx` container builds directly from an image.
-Nothing custom (except ports and volumes), we it has no Dockerfile.
-The `phpfpm` container, does has a custom container, so we reference that file, and the build directory where it is located.
+Nothing custom (except ports and volumes).
+It has no Dockerfile.
+The `phpfpm` container does has a custom container, so we reference that file, and the build directory where it is located.

 Remember: If you run commands to install new things, you need a dockerfile.
 If you just want to expose a port, or mount a file/directory into the container, you don't need a custom container.

-**All containers in the compose file can see eachother since Version 2** In version 1, a `-link` command was needed to tell the container what it could see.
+**All containers in the compose file can see each other since Version 2** In version 1, a `-link` command was needed to tell the container what it could see.
 Now, a default network is set up internaly, and each container can reference the other via it's container name.

 ## Run this guy.